CONTACT INFORMATION

 ISSUANCE OF TRAFFIC CLEARANCE FOR BUSINESS PERMIT (WITH PAYMENT)

-The traffic clearance is issued to owners of business establishments with delivery vehicles, trucking/hauling, and transport business.
+The traffic clearance is issued to owners of business establishments with delivery vehicles, trucking/hauling and transport business.

-ISSUANCE OF PERMIT (TRUCKBAN EXEMPTION, TO PASS KALAYAAN AVENUE, TO MOVE HEAVY EQUIPMENT
+ISSUANCE OF PERMIT (TRUCK BAN EXEMPTION, TO PASS KALAYAAN AVENUE) TO MOVE HEAVY EQUIPMENT

-The permit for truck ban exemption, to pass Kalayaan Avenue, and to move heavy equipment within the specified route allowed by this office is issued to the owners of the company.
+The permit for truck ban exemption, to pass Kalayaan Avenue, and to move heavy equipment within the specified route allowed by this office is issued to owners of the company.

 ISSUANCE OF TEMPORARY TERMINAL PERMIT